SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

 Most accounting firms that have experience with SOC reports can perform readiness assessments to help you mitigate potential issues with your current controls prior to your SOC 2 examination.

-Who needs a SOC 2 examination?
+Who needs a SOC 2 report?

 - Cloud service provider